remoteportal/yajut/README.md

-# yajut
+# YAJUT
 Yet Another JavaScript Unit Test

-There are already many established JavaScript unit testing systems.

-Why write yet another one?
+There are already many established JavaScript unit testing systems, so why write yet another one?

-unit tests must be as powerful and succinct as possible... as little boilerplate as possible... and easily controllable... to isolate correct one giving you brief
+Unit tests should be as powerful and yet succinct as possible.

-    must be fast (parallel execution), vary trace easily.  quickly stop on errors
+YAJUT Features:
+- easily write tests (as little boilerplate and wordy syntax as possible)
+- easily specify set of tests to run
+- easily vary trace classes
+- easily set error mode (stop immediately on error or run to completion)
+- as fast as possible (parallel execution and separate contexts for asynchronous tests)

+# TODO
+- rename to YAJSUT